Updated January 2021

-Hive Learning Limited acting in partnership with the National Health Service Business Services Authority (“NHS”) on behalf of Adult Social Care (“ASC”) (“Hive Learning”, “we”, “us”), respects the intellectual property rights of others and expects users of this website or app to do the same.
+Hive Learning Limited acting in partnership with The Secretary of State for Health and Social Care acting as part of the Crown through the Department of Health and Social Care (“DHSC”) (“Hive Learning”, “we”, “us”), respects the intellectual property rights of others and expects users of this website or app to do the same.
 In appropriate circumstances and at our discretion, our policy allows us to disable and/or terminate the accounts of users who repeatedly infringe or are repeatedly charged with infringing the copyrights or other intellectual property rights of others.

 In accordance with the Copyright, Designs and Patents Act 1988, the text of which may be found on the U.K. Copyright Office website at http://www.legislation.gov.uk/ukpga/1988/48/contents, we will respond expeditiously to claims of copyright infringement committed using this website or app (the "Site") that are reported to us, identified in the sample notice below.